The Stanford Center for Human and Planetary Health advances solutions that improve both health and sustainability.

 Explore our Focus Areas

-The Human and Planetary Health Initiative aims to support all research, education, and impact at Stanford that connects human health with the environment.
+The Center for Human and Planetary Health aims to support all research, education, and impact at Stanford that connects human health with the environment.
 We have identified four main themes where this work typically happens, with additional areas continually emerging.

 Climate and Health